katzenjens/fy6900commander/instructions.md

 3. Expand the **"MODULATION CENTER"** accordion menu.
 4. Work your way from left to right: **1\.
 Mode** -\> **2\.
 Source** -\> **3\.
 Parameters**.
 5. In the **4\.
 Modulation** section, click **"START"**.
 The modulated signal is now output on CH1, whilst the pure modulation signal (e.g., for triggering an oscilloscope) is output on CH2.
-6. Clicking **"STOP"** ends the modulation and returns CH1 to outputting the unmodulated carrier frequency.
+6. Clicking **"STOP"** stopps the modulation and returns CH1 to outputting the unmodulated carrier frequency.

 * * *